JonathanDeutsch/Freton/README.md

 Acknowledgments
 ---------------
-smFRET.ai was developed at Stanford University.
+Fréton was developed at Stanford University.

 License
 -------